-Figure 9-7xx—Max Nss subelement format
+Figure 9-7xx—320 MHz Ranging subelement format

 The Subelement ID and Length fields are defined in 9.4.3 (Subelements).

 The Max R2I Nss = 320 MHz field indicates for the bandwidth of 320 MHz the maximum number of spatial streams to be used in R2I NDP in the session.